 Class 3 Felony

-Some drug possession charges, such as possession of over 500 grams of marijuana, and a low-end manufacturing drug crime can be charged as a Class 3 felony, depending on the substance involved.
-The criminal penalties for a Class 3 felony conviction include a prison sentence from 5 to 10 years and fines of up to $25,000.
+Some drug possession charges, such as possession of over 500 grams of marijuana and a low-end manufacturing drug crime, can be charged as a Class 3 felony, depending on the substance involved.
+The criminal penalties for a Class 3 felony conviction include a prison sentence of 5 to 10 years and fines of up to $25,000.

 Class 4 Felony

-- Class A Misdemeanor – Delivery of less than 10 grams of cannabis unlawfully and possession of certain controlled substances are charged as a Class A misdemeanor.
-This charge is punishable by up to 1 year of jail time and fines of up to $2,500.
+Class A Misdemeanor – Delivery of less than 10 grams of cannabis unlawfully and possessing certain controlled substances are charged as a Class A misdemeanor.
+This charge is punishable by up to one year of jail time and fines of up to $2,500.

 Being arrested for drug crimes is a scary experience.
-The consequences of a conviction are severe and you may be worried about having to serve prison time, getting a criminal record, and your future.
+The consequences of a conviction are severe, and you may be worried about serving prison time, getting a criminal record, and your future.
 If you are arrested for drug crimes, such as drug possession, it is important to be aware of your legal rights, such as the right to remain silent.

-Police officers do not have your best interests at heart and they may try to coax you into admitting guilt or giving information.
-You are under no obligation to explain yourself to police and in fact doing so could get you in to more trouble than you are currently in.
-It is important that you respect the law enforcement officer’s orders.
+Police officers do not have your best interests at heart and may try to coax you into admitting guilt or giving information.
+You are under no obligation to explain yourself to the police, and doing so could get you into more trouble than you are currently in.
+You must respect the law enforcement officer’s orders.
 However, do not give any information relating to your arrest.